SUICIDAL?

 • Speak to a friend, family member or someone you trust as they may be able to help you feel calmer and find some breathing space.

-• If you are a young person and are feeling suicidal you can call:
+• If you are a young person and are feeling suicidal you can call the following support lines at any time of day:

 • If you don't feel able to keep yourself safe right now, call 999 or go to A&E